-- 4.3.2.
-Frequency Frequency analysis shall be completed to determine that the bridge frame is sufficient to avoid resonance due to frequencies likely encountered under normal use for the follow load combination in accordance with section 6 of the AASHTO LRFD Guide Specifications for the Design of Pedestrian Bridges, latest edition. - 4.3.3.
-Top Chord Stability The top chord of a half-through truss shall be considered as a column with elastic lateral supports at the panel points. - 4.3.4.
-Bolted Splices Bolted Splice Design shall be in accordance with Section 6.13 of the AASHTO LRFD Bridge Design Specifications, current edition and in accordance with applicable sections of this document.
-Bolted field splices shall be located on the bridge to produce a structure which can be economically shipped and erected.
-Splices across the width of the bridge may be used, when necessary, to keep the overall structure width within reasonable limits for shipping - 4.4.
-Local Requirements - 4.4.1.
-Design shall conform with Wisconsin Department of Natural Resources (WDNR) guidelines and all applicable requirements for permitting by the state of Wisconsin. - 4.4.2.
-Bridge shall have approximately 5 feet of navigational clearance beneath the center of the bridge
+4.3.2.
+Bolted Splices Bolted field splices shall be located on the bridge to produce a structure which can be economically shipped and erected.
+Splices across the width of the bridge may be used, when necessary, to keep the overall structure width within reasonable limits for shipping

+4.4.
+Local Requirements

-- 4.4.3.
-Bridge shall comply to any local requirements as supplied by the Owner. - 4.5.
-Welding - 4.5.1.
+- 4.4.1.
+Design shall conform with Local Department of Natural Resources (DNR) guidelines and all applicable requirements for permitting by the state in which the bridge is installed. - 4.4.2.
+Bridge shall have approximately 5 feet of clearance beneath the center of the bridge if placed over a navigable waterway - 4.4.3.
+Bridge shall comply to any local requirements as supplied by the Owner.

+4.5.
+Welding

+4.5.1.
 Welding and weld procedure qualification tests shall conform to the provisions of ANSI/AWS D1.1 "Structural Welding Code, 2015 Edition.
 Filler Metal shall comply with the applicable WWS Filler Metal Specification.